rahulCSENITTE/US_Currency_Exchange/index.md

         return balances[msg.sender];
     }
 ```
-In this function deposite is done to the account from Indian Rupee to Indian Rupee(No convertion takes place).
+In this, function deposit is done to the account from Indian Rupee to Indian Rupee(No conversion takes place).

 ### Function: deposite_dollars()